 Single and want to adopt?

 Single and want to adopt?
-Thursday 15 February is Singles Awareness Day, and Bristol-based CCS Adoption is recognising the strengths and skills that single parent adopters bring to their families despite the challenges they face without the support of another parent.
-Around one in ten children in the UK are adopted by single parents.
-During the year ending 31 March 2017, 90% (3,920) were adopted by couples and 10% (420) by single adopters¹.
+The 15th of February is Singles Awareness Day, and Bristol-based CCS Adoption is recognising the strengths and skills that single-parent adopters bring to their families despite the challenges they face without the support of another parent.

 The Centre offers support to all adopters whether they have adopted through CCS or not.
 Fiona takes Jack to the Tots group during the week and often joins other adoptive families for Wellbeing Sundays and coffee mornings at the weekend.